-The port mapping items are read-only, and the external ports are set by the router automatically.
+Auto The port mapping items are read-only, and the external ports are set by the router automatically.
 You can click Refresh to get the latest status of the port mapping.

-- Manual Select an external port type.
-Click ∠ to edit External Port.
-You can use the default external port No., or change it according to actual requirements.
-External Port indicates the port No. for port mapping in the router.
+Manual Select an external port type.
+Click

 The value of the RTSP port No. should be 554 or between 1024 and 65535, while the value of the other ports should be between 1 and 65535 and the value must be different from each other.
-If multiple devices are configured for the UPnP[TM] settings under the same router, the value of the port No. for each device should be unique. - 4.
-Set the virtual server of your router, including internal source port, external source port, etc. The virtual server parameters shall be corresponding with your device port.
+If multiple devices are configured for the UPnP $^{\text{TM}}$ settings under the same router, the value of the port No. for each device should be unique.

+4. Set the virtual server of your router, including internal source port, external source port, etc. The virtual server parameters shall be corresponding with your device port.